axoflow/axosyslog-core-docs/content/filterx/_index.md

     If you don't need to pass the variable to another filterx block, use local variables, as pipeline variables have a slight performance overhead.

 {{% alert title="Note" color="info" %}}
-If you want to pass data between two filterx blocks of a log statement, use pipeline variables.
+- If you want to pass data between two filterx blocks of a log statement, use pipeline variables.
 That has better performance than name-value pairs.
+- Local and pipeline variables aren't available in destination templates.
+For details, see [Filterx variables in destinations](#variables-in-destinations).
 {{% /alert %}}

 ## Variable names